Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Is 2 carats too big for a size 4 finger?

 Depends on shape.
-A 2ct round covers the full width of a size-4 knuckle.
-A 2ct oval or pear distributes more along the finger and reads better.
+A 2ct round brilliant covers much of the width of a size-4 knuckle and can read as dominant.
+A 2ct oval or pear distributes weight along the length of the finger and reads balanced.
+Try both shapes in photos before deciding.

 Should I avoid princess cut on small hands?

-Not strictly, but it is often unflattering because its square silhouette can make the finger look wider.
+Not strictly, but princess cut is often unflattering because its square silhouette can make the finger look wider rather than longer.
+If princess cut is a strong preference, choose a lower carat weight (1 to 1.25ct) to compensate.

 Related reading